ABOUT THIS EVENT

 About The Film

-Siren of the Tropics (1927) is the story of Marquis Sévéro, a rich, lazy Parisian, who wants to divorce his wife so that he can marry his own god-daughter Denise.
+Siren of the Tropics (1927) is a silent film that tells the story of Marquis Sévéro, a rich, lazy Parisian, who wants to divorce his wife so that he can marry his own god-daughter Denise.
 But Denise herself loves André Berval, an engineer employed by the marquis.
 Filled with jealousy, the marquis sends André to the Antilles, to prospect some land he has just acquired.
 He promises André that he can marry Denise if he is successful in the tropics, but he then writes to Alvarez, his manager at the site, asking him to prevent André from ever returning to France.
 The brutal Alvarez forms an instant hatred for André when the engineer breaks up Alvarez's attempt to rape Papitou, a beautiful native girl.
 Papitou becomes devoted to André, and protects him against Alvarez's schemes.
 But she faces a crisis herself when she learns that André plans to marry Denise.

 About The Classic Black Cinema Series

 A film series specifically designed as a vehicle to expose the community to the vast artistic value black film has had throughout the years.
 The goal is to appeal to as diverse a population as possible and further the appreciation of Black cinema.

 Curator and host, Felix Curtis, came to Charlotte from the Oakland/San Francisco Bay area where he curated The San Francisco Black Film Festival and Black Filmworks, the annual film festival component of the Black Filmmakers Hall of Fame, where he later served as Executive Director.